robinsloan/mailchimp-cli/README.md

 `ruby mailchimp.rb 2021-july create`

-Then, send a test email:
+Then, send a test email to an address of your choosing:

-`ruby mailchimp.rb 2021-july test robin@robinsloan.com`
+`ruby mailchimp.rb 2021-july test frodo@well.com`

 Spot an error?
 Edit the Markdown file, then update the campaign in Mailchimp: